orihoff/JavaWebProject/README.md

 # JavaWebProject
-this is a simple spring app
+this is a simple spring app with java